danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-06-swiftui-sheets.md

 ## New sheet modifier

-In `SwiftUI`, you present sheets by adding a modifier to the presenting view.
+In SwiftUI, you present sheets by adding a modifier to the presenting view.
 With the new `SheetContext` managing our state, we can create a new `sheet` modifier:

 ```swift
 public extension View {